GustavoSod/ebook-platform/README.md

 # Ebook Platform

-platform to encourage reading, readers can download ebooks and writers can post their books.
-Remember 100% free Things you may want to cover:
+Platform to encourage reading, readers can download ebooks and writers can post their books.
+Remember 100% free.

 ## Dependencies